-Figure 19: Comparison of copy number alterations in tumor biopsy and matched cfDNA.
+Response to Reviewers Figure 19: Comparison of copy number alterations in tumor biopsy and matched cfDNA.
 Four breast cancer patients (a) MSK-VB-0006, (b) MSK-VB-0044, (c) MSK-VB-0059 and (d) MSK-VB-0069 with a reported amplification of ERBB2 on chromosome 17q are shown together with one lung cancer patient (e) MSK-VL-0044 with a reported MET amplification on chromosome 7q.
 In panels (a) to (e), the tumor biopsies are displayed on top and the cfDNA is shown below together with a chromosome ideogram.
 The genomic coordinates of ERBB2 and MET are displayed by orange arrows and labelled accordingly.

-Of the four breast cancers displayed in (a)-(d), only MSK-VB-0044 is represented in Figure 18.
-The three other cases and the lung cancer had ctDNA fractions < 10%.
+Taken together, our exploratory, hypothesis generating analysis of CNVs utilizing the high-intensity cfDNA assay demonstrated that for samples with >10% ctDNA fraction, amplifications and homozygous deletions can be detected with relatively good accuracy.
+The assay, however, in the way it was originally designed, is not optimal for the detection of CNVs.
+We have now included a brief passage in the manuscript, on page xx, section “High-intensity cfDNA assay nalysis of copy number variants” of the revised manuscript, and included Supplementary Figures xx and xx, illustrating the findings of our hypothesis generating analyses.